state-of/coin/CONTRIBUTING.md

 ## Ideas
 [WIP] ideas of topics and categories.

+## Beginners
+If you have little to no experience with github or git, contributing might look a bit daunting.
+Luckily you can make changes completely from the browser.
+This introduction [guide](https://guides.github.com/activities/forking/) will help you get started with [forking](https://guides.github.com/activities/forking/), [edittng](https://guides.github.com/activities/hello-world/#commit) and creating a [pull request](https://guides.github.com/activities/hello-world/#merge).

+### Chart
+To reposition items in the chart, click the menu dots above the chart.
+Select `Edit Mode`.
+Drag the dots to a new position.
+Open the browser developer console, and copy the data and replace items[{...}] with this data.

 ## Data structure
 The structure is setup as following: categories represent a broader subject, referencing to multiple relevant topics.
 Each topic contains data to visualize the current state of that topic.